 Assessment includes written coursework tasks, seminar presentations, projects and examinations.
 Practical teaching will be assessed each year in relation to the Professional Standards for the award of Qualified Teacher Status.
 In Wales, you do not have to take the National Skills tests to be recommended for the award of QTS.

-Mathematics student teachers have the opportunity to support STEM (science, technology, engineering, mathematics) activities through collaboration with the Smallpeice Trust.
+Our trainee teachers have the opportunity to support STEM (science, technology, engineering, mathematics) activities through collaboration with the Smallpeice Trust.

 The school based element involves block practices where you work with school mentors and university tutors to develop your teaching skills.
 Careful consideration is given to the distinctive nature of education in Wales and Y Cwricwlwm Cymreig.
 If you are Welsh speaking, you also have the opportunity to undertake your school placement in a Welsh medium school.
 There is also an opportunity to undertake your final block school placement in a British International School.